 My Future Rhode Island Kayak Plans

-Quonochontaug Pond, Narrow River, Providence, and Ninigrit Pond are in my future as well.
+Quonochontaug Pond, Providence, and Ninigrit Pond are in my future.
 Stay tuned for details.

 Where are your favorite spots to kayak in New England?
 Would you mind letting me know in the comments so that I can check them out?